YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 #### Multidimensional EKF

-Now you’ve seen the fundamentals behind the Extended Kalman Filter.
+Now you've seen the fundamentals behind the Extended Kalman Filter.
 The mechanics are not too different from the Kalman Filter, with the exception of needing to linearize a nonlinear motion or measurement function to be able to update the variance.

-You’ve seen how this can be done for a state prediction or measurement function that is of one-dimension, but now it’s time to explore how to linearize functions with multiple dimensions.
+You've seen how this can be done for a state prediction or measurement function that is of one-dimension, but now it's time to explore how to linearize functions with multiple dimensions.
 To do this, we will be using multi-dimensional Taylor series.

 **Linearization in multiple dimensions**